paulboivin/Northgate-Marketplace-Funnel-Analysis/README.md

 additional annual revenue.
 Recommended actions for the Product, Marketing, and Revenue Operations teams:

-1. Implement cart recovery tools for customers with active but inactive carts.
+1. Implement cart recovery tools for customers with active but abandoned carts.
 2. Create email and text reminders for customers with abandoned carts.
 3. Redesign the mobile checkout experience to reduce friction and improve conversion for high-value Electronics purchases.